AaltoSciComp/scicomp-docs/news/coderefinery.rst

 won't work since you aren't root, but you can make an alias in ``.bashrc`` or ``.zshrc``: ``alias pycharm=...`` (path here).

+Docker: you can't easily do this on the Aalto laptops, but it is optional.

 Mac
 ===